 This statue is presumably the one erected in Lucknow in 1907 at the expense of local landlords.
 If so, it was done by George Frampton, whose other works include the vastly more frequently seen statue of Nurse Edith Cavell that stands outside the National Portrait Gallery in London.

 Bust of Harcourt Butler, Deputy Commissioner of Lucknow, 1906-08, then Lt.
 Governor of the United Provinces, 1918-23.

 Sir Harcourt waves to the non-existent crowd.

-Outside the gallery, an uncredited and farfetched work of counter-propaganda.
+Outside the gallery, an uncredited work of counter-propaganda.
 Nehru and Rajendra Prasad rush to protect a fellow Indian attacked by mounted British officials.